alanahr/personal_sample_repo/README.md

 ## Implementation Features
 ### Build/Deploy/CI/CD, etc.
-Things I'm planning on using are Docker (still) but moving to GitHub for CI/CD.
+Things I'm planning on using are Docker (still) but moving to GitHub for CI/CD, perhaps [GKE](https://console.cloud.google.com/kubernetes)

+### Jupyter notebooks
+Make part of app or just make sure to put detailed py notes into the repo

+### Async
+Using [pymongo+motor](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/pymongo-to-async-guide/) all-in-one (assumption - personal usage only so not production)

 ### UI
-I was using Jinja and writing a lot of js as I went, so this time I'm going to move to Vue + Vite (and PrimeVue, Apollo, etc.)
+I was using Jinja and writing a lot of js as I went, so this time I'm going to move to Vue + Vite As for UI libraries, I don't actually like customizing CSS a whole lot but would like the option to but still have a variety of UI components available, thus [primevue with tailwind](https://tailwind.primevue.org/b) seems like a good option.

-### Server - python
+### Server
-Python
-FastAPI (+ OpenAPI)
+Python, FastAPI (+ OpenAPI), Uvicorn
 [Async pymongo+motor](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/connect/mongoclient/)
 Still thinking about a separate Flask+Jinja server and a dedicated API server, but we'll see.

 ### Data storage - mongodb
 MongoDB for flexible structure for more graph intensive things, might use networkx and possibly a separate db?
 Static files or gridfs for whole documents (e.g., PDFs, images)